 This a newer term for conversion disorder.
-The patient has symptoms that are physical but cannot be accounted for by medical nor neurological disease.
+The patient has symptoms that are physical but cannot be account for by medical nor neurological disease.
 The symptoms are dissociative in nature.
 Please see below for more details.

 What are the symptoms of conversion disorder?

 What is conversion disorder (also called Functional Neurological Symptom Disorder)?

 According to the ICD-10 classification, conversion disorder falls under the category of dissociative disorders.
 Conversion disorder (CD acronym will be used henceforth) involves the loss of or interference with movements or loss of sensations, (ICD-10) which can begin as early as adolescence.
 Psychological factors are judged to be associated with the symptoms or deficits (ICD-10).
 The symptoms are not intentionally produced and feigned as in Factitious Disorders or Malingering.
 The patient, therefore, presents as having a physical disorder, although none can be found that would explain the symptoms.
 The symptoms can often represent the patient’s concept of the physical disorder, which may be at variance with physiological principles.
 The assessment of the patient’s mental state and social situation usually suggests that the disability results from the loss of functions from a stressful life situation or conflict.
 Although problems or conflicts may be evident to others, the patient often denies their presence and attributes any distress to the symptoms or the resulting disability (ICD-10).